 - Justification for the exception

-- Brief description of research
+- Brief description of the research (2-3 lines)

 - Brief description of how the visit benefits the university, faculty sponsor, and host department